moorepants/learn-multibody-dynamics/lagrange.rst

 of motion of multibody systems: Newton-Euler and Kane's method.
 This chapter will add a third: the `Lagrange method`_, originally developed by Joseph-Louis Lagrange.
-These materials focus on Engineering applications for multi-body systems build the Lagrange method around the terms found earlie in Kane's equations.
-Good starting points for study of the physical and mathematical background of the Lagrange approach are  `Variational principles`_ or [Lanczos1970]_.
+These materials focus on Engineering applications for multi-body systems, and therefore build the Lagrange method around the terms found earlier in Kane's equations.
+In other textbooks, the Lagrange method is often derived from the `Variational principles`, such as virtual work or the principle of least action.
+A good starting point for studying the physical and mathematical background of the Lagrange approach is [Lanczos1970]_.

 .. _`Variational principles`: https://en.wikipedia.org/wiki/Variational_principle
 .. _`Lagrange method`: https://en.wikipedia.org/wiki/Lagrangian_mechanics